gmarkkula/COMMOTIONSFramework/README.md

 This repository contains some sketches and work in progress code for the COMMOTIONS modelling framework. **Please note that this is currently a project-internal repository, not to be shared with others without asking Gustav first**.

+# Current todos in focus toward v0.2

+* Improved functions for calculating speeds/accelerations for passing in front / behind another agent, to be used both for estimating behaviour of another agent, and in the intended updated interaction terms in the value functions
+* Updated, affordance-based interaction terms in the value functions, and separate values for both potential outcomes
+* Improved consideration of time in the value functions
+* New architecture for the behaviour estimation functionality (allowing also for assumptions of impact of own actions on behaviour of the other agent)

+# Explanation of repository contents

 * The "*first simple tests*" folder contains an implementation of the "baseline model" (`b1DD-b2SP-b3VD`) described in the "COMMOTIONS modelling: Scope and framework" document (v 2020-05-08) - for pedestrians agents (speed-controlling agents) only.
 Entry point: the Jupyter notebook.

 * The "*acceleration ctrl tests*" folder contains a copy-pasted version of the code in "first simple tests", with further code added to allow simulation also of acceleration-controlling agents (i.e., car-like agents rather than pedestrian-like agents), as well as a combination of one agent controlling speed and one controlling acceleration.
 Entry point: the Jupyter notebook.